-Orthokeratology has been show to slow down the progression of myopia.
+Orthokeratology has been shown to slow down the progression of myopia.
 For this reason, we are using orthokeratology as one of the three treatments for myopia management.
 For more information about slowing down the progression of myopia and our myopia management clinic, please click here.

 How do you obtain orthokeratology lenses?

 A comprehensive eye exam is the first step to determining if ortho-k lenses are the right option for a patient.
 Because ortho-k lenses typically only work to correct mild to moderate myopia, other lenses will be the best choice for some patients.
 During the exam, our patients in Fort Lauderdale, FL undergo a corneal topography scan, which is quick and pain-free.
-From this scan, the local eye doctor will design the lenses tomatch the shape of the eyes.
+From this scan, the local eye doctor will design the lenses to match the shape of the eyes.
 Fitting orthokeratology contact lenses may take longer than typical contact lenses, and some patients will have to have changes made to their original lenses until the desired corrective effect occurs.

 How do you use and care for orthokeratology contacts?